rubberplayer/gp100expressioncc/README.md

-# Valeton GP-100 multi-effect as a general midi controller
+# Valeton GP-100 multi-effect expression pedal as a general midi controller

 This multi-effect has an expression pedal.
 But it sends its value in a `MIDI sysex`.